nhsuk/manage-vaccinations-in-schools/docs/architecture.md

 ## Requirements Overview

-In addition to allowing SAIS staff to record vaccinations efficiently, the service is designed to integrate with a central vaccination record, and in certain settings provide the service while offline.
+### Allow SAIS staff to record vaccinations efficiently

+The primary requirement is to allow SAIS staff to efficiently record vaccinations in their typical work settings.
+The pilot will use the NHS Design System to achieve this.

+### Allow SAIS staff to work on campaigns while offline

+User research has evidenced that SAIS staff occasionally need to work in settings where they do not have access to the Internet.
+This pilot is designed explore how we could achieve this in a way that would meet these needs and provide a usable service.

+### Integrate with a central vaccination record

+The team believes that integrating with a central vaccination record service we will be able to fix issues with data quality.
+This pilot will need to integrate with a central vaccionation record to update the vaccination in near-real-time.

+### Development speed and design flexibility

 This service is part of the alpha phase to explore the user needs of such a service; to facilitate this, it is being developed with a priority on speed of